NeoBuddy

 Attendance at meetings is expected unless a staff member is post-call, managing an emergency, resuscitating a baby, or involved in a delivery.
 Apologies should be provided to the meeting chair where possible.

-Logbooks and timesheets should be completed before leaving the department.
+For interns, logbooks and timesheets should be completed before leaving the department.
 Relevant staff resources under the Neonatal Digital Hub should be reviewed before presenting logbooks for sign-off.

 Weekday handovers are conducted via Zoom at 08:00.
 Zoom handovers do not occur on weekends or public holidays.
 Staff should be identifiable and focus exclusively on handover.